-Reposting this from last year:
+Reposting this from last year and the year before:

 Born in Frankfurt, Germany in 1922, my father Lewis J. Edinger, who passed away in 2008, fled with his mother to America at the age of fourteen; his father chose to stay, hoping to ride things out, but was deported and killed.
 Years later, as a newly minted PhD, my father took whatever jobs he could find; one of those was in Montgomery, Alabama at the time of the bus boycott where, among other things, he met Martin Luther King, Jr. Here are some excerpts from his memoir about that time in his life.

 I got my haircuts at Maxwell Air Force Base from a black barber with unsteady hands named Raymond Parks — a negro for polite white Montgomery society, a “n-” for most of the whites, and a darky for those who might say one and think the other.
 Raymond’s wife Rosa was a seamstress I had never head of until she was arrested.
 She had refused to comply with a city segregation ordinance that required her, like any black, to give her seat in the front of a city bus to a white man and find one in the back.
 Legend had it that Rosa Parks was defiant because she was simply too tired to surrender her seat.
 Actually it was a deliberate protest against the all-pervasive racial discrimination by a prominent activist of Montgomery’s black community.
 Her arrest started the now famous, well-organized boycott of all the city’s public transport by half of its population.
 Fifty years after that unforgettable experience I remain proud to have had some part in it.